6. Contamination control

 Condition-based checks

-Each item on the register must be checked at the frequency identified through the risk assessment.
+Each item on the register must be checked at a frequency identified through the risk assessment.

-The condition-based checks must assess the item for damage, recording the outcome of the check – even where the item is found to be in good condition (this is called positive confirmation).
+The condition-based checks must assess the item for damage, recording the outcome of the check, even where the item is found to be in good condition.

 Maintenance

-Maintenance and cleaning of glass items (such as light bulbs or EFK bulbs) must be carried out in a way that minimises the risk of breakage.
-Items at risk during maintenance and cleaning, must be moved or protected.
+Maintenance and cleaning of glass items (e.g. light bulbs or EFK bulbs) must be carried out in a way that minimises the risk of breakage.

 Breakages